Bogoliubov excitations driven by thermal lattice phonons in a quantum fluid of light: Theory

-for the upper polariton normal and ghost modes, where the lower ('lp') and upper ('up') polaritons are still good labels as long as we can neglect the up/lp mixing induced by the Bogoliubov transformation, a condition which is well satisfied as long as $\Omega\gg (\mu_{s},\mu_{xs})$, as is the case in our experiment \cite{Ciuti_2005}.
+The eigenvalues of $M_{\bf q}$ provide the four dispersion relations \mr{$\omega_{\{lp,up;N,G\}}({\bf q})$ and damping rates $\gamma_{\{lp,up;N,G\}}({\bf q})$ of the Bogoliubov excitations, where labels 'lp' and 'up' refer to the lower and upper polariton modes, and labels 'N' and 'G' refer to the Normal and Ghost Bogoliubov excitation branches that exists for each polariton modes, and correspond respectively to the positive and negative excitation bands with respect to the condensate energy.
+Note that} 'lp' and 'up' are still good labels as long as we can neglect the up/lp mixing induced by the Bogoliubov transformation, a condition which is well satisfied as long as $\Omega\gg (\mu_{s},\mu_{xs})$, as is the case in our experiment \cite{Ciuti_2005}.

 Examples of thus obtained lower polariton normal (dark solid line) and ghost (light solid line) mode dispersion relation are shown in Fig.~\ref{f1}(c,d), and compared with the free polariton dispersion relation ($\mu_s=\mu_{sx}=0$, dashed line).